captcha781/captcha781/ReadMe.md

 # 💫 About Me:
-I’m currently working on Metadiac Technologies as Junior Web Developer - MERN
+I’m currently working on Pente AI as Full Stack Engineer.

 ## 🌐 Socials: